PrajeetSingh/MySQLGitHubNotes/MariaDB-Backup-Replica.md

-# Configure both Logical and Physical backup of a MariaDB Replica server.
+# Configure both Logical and Physical backup of a MariaDB Replica server

 Why Backup from the Replica?